tarah-s/raspberrypi/README.md

 ### Install MPG321
-you can install mpg321 to play mp3 files with command control of the volume Omxplayer seems to cut short mp3 files, prefer to use MPG321 over Omxplayer
+you can install mpg321 to play mp3 files with command control of the volume Omxplayer seems to cut short mp3 files, prefer to use MPG321 over Omxplayer.
+If the sound is available you may need to turn the volume up in the playsound.sh file changing default 100 to a higher percentage.

 ```
 sudo apt-get -y install mpg321